WebFiori/docs/index.md

 # Learning Center

-Here you will find topics which can help you getting started with WebFiori framework.
+Here you will find topics which can help you to get started with WebFiori framework.
 For new learners, it is recommended to start from the top to bottom.
-Note that the topics are applicable to only version 2.x.x of the framework.
+Note that the topics are applicable to only version 3.x.x of the framework.

 <meta name="description" content="A set of topics which helps in getting started with WebFiori Framework.">